-Although I am less involved in education than I have been at earlier points in my career, I continue to have strong teaching and research interests and have a number of research publications in preparation.
+Although I am less involved in education than I have been at earlier points in my career, I continue to enjoy supervising MA dissertations at King's College, London, contributing to research journal peer reviews, and being a member of conference scientific panels.

-I have been a Lecturer in the School of Social Science and Public Policy at King's College, London University since 1999.
-Currently I teach MA programmes in Teaching English for Academic Purposes and Written Discourse Analysis.
+I was a Lecturer in the School of Social Science and Public Policy at King's College, London University from 1999 to 2020.
+I continue to work in the department as a visiting lecturer and supervise MA dissertations in Academic Purposes, Written Discourse Analysis and other aspects of applied linguistics.
 I have also taught in higher education in France and China, and in primary, secondary, and adult education in the UK.
-I have worked also in many countries in Central Europe and Asia as a consultant and trainer in the design, management and evaluation of projects in academic settings, providing consultancy services for governmental and non-governmental organisations.
+In addition, I have worked in many countries in Central Europe and Asia as a consultant and trainer in the design, management and evaluation of projects in academic settings, providing consultancy services for governmental and non-governmental organisations.

 I have long-standing research and teaching interests in the areas of written communication and the application of corpus linguistics in language education and discourse analysis.